Allene Tew

-Allene Tew Hostetter Nichols Burchard Reuß zu Köstritz de Kotzebue (July 7, 1872 – May 1, 1955) was an American socialite during the Gilded Age who became a European aristocrat by marriage to Heinrich XXXIII, Prince Reuss of Köstritz in 1929.
+Allene Tew Hostetter Nichols Burchard Reuß zu Köstritz de Kotzebue (July 7, 1872 – May 1, 1955) was an American socialite during the Gilded Age.
+She was married five times; her last two husbands were European aristocrats.

 Early life

 Allene Tew was born in Janesville, Wisconsin, on July 7, 1872.
 Her father, Charles Henry Tew, was a banker in Jamestown, New York, and her mother was Janet (née Smith) Tew.

 She was a member of the Daughters of the American Revolution.
 As such, she had to provide documentation that she was a descendant of someone who fought in the American Revolutionary War.
-She may have doctored the evidence in order to encourage Mrs. Astor, the self-proclaimed queen of aristocratic American society at the turn of the century, to accept her as a member of the upper class despite her middle class upbringing, premarital pregnancy, and shotgun wedding.
+She may have doctored the evidence to encourage Caroline Schermerhorn Astor, the self-proclaimed queen of aristocratic American society at the turn of the century, to accept her as a member of the upper class despite her middle class upbringing, premarital pregnancy, and shotgun wedding.

 Personal life

 First marriage

-She married the first of her five husbands, Theodore Rickey Hostetter, a polo player and yachtsman who was one of the wealthiest men of Pittsburgh, in 1891.
-Tod, as he was known, was the youngest son of Rosetta (née Rickey) Hostetter and David Hostetter, a prominent businessman and banker.
-They had apartments in New York City at 8 East 65th Street and several country homes including Raccoon Farm in Beaver County, Pennsylvania, complete with polo grounds and golf links, and a summer house at Narragansett Pier.
-Together, Tod and Allene were the parents of three children:
+Her first husband was Theodore "Tod" Hostetter (1870–1902), youngest son of David Hostetter, a prominent Pittsburgh businessman and banker, and Rosetta (née Rickey) Hostetter.
+Tod had inherited part of his late father's considerable fortune and was one of the wealthiest men of Pittsburgh.
+He was a polo player and yachtsman; also a noted high-stakes gambler.
+They had a apartment in New York City at 8 East 65th Street, and several country homes, including Raccoon Farm in Beaver County, Pennsylvania, complete with polo grounds and golf links, and a summer house at Narragansett Pier.
+Tod and Allene had three children: